InvidJS/InvidJS/README.md

 # Changes from the stock Invidious API
 - Useless/broken endpoints, such as annotations and captions are not carried over.
 This might be reconsidered in the future.
 - To reduce noise, only the most important data is fetched in the case of big objects.
 - Some unavailable data is filled in for you where possible.
+Examples of this include mixes and formats with undefined containers.
 - Minimal and basic versions of objects are available to be consistent with different outputs.
 - Limit options are provided where they're not normally supported by the API.
-- Several objects and outputs are combined, for example:
+- Some objects and outputs are combined, for example:
   - Video and Audio formats are a single object.
   - formatStreams and adaptiveFormats are a single array.
   - Playlists and mixes are the same object, and fetched via the same function.